CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 The idea is simple: you draw two shapes and then you can subtract one from the other, either by selecting and pressing the subtract button, or by using the shape builder tool.
 However, not every drawn item in Affinity can be combined, and there are a few gotchas to consider along the way.

 The most important thing to know it that the only thing being subtracted are fills, _not_ strokes.
-When you expand something from curves, it will automatically be closed shape made by vectors that have no stroke width.
-But if you have drawn shapes from scratch, it is possible they have a stroke width which will wreck havoc on you shape subtraction.
+When you expand something from curves, it will automatically be a closed shape made by vectors that have no stroke width.
+But if you have drawn shapes from scratch, it is possible they have a stroke width, which will wreck havoc on your shape subtraction.

 **Guidelines**:
 - all objects need to have fill (either native shapes or expanded strokes)
 - native shapes should be drawn with no stroke, just fill

+>**Shape Builder:** To use Shape Builder, first select all the shapes you want to subtract and add.
+Then open the Shape Builder and began drawing on the shapes you want to add, or holding alt and clicking the ones to remove.
+{: .prompt-info }

 <div class="grid-container grid-2x2">
     <div class="image-div">